Loading...

 What does the Schizophrenia Society of Canada advocate for?

-Advocating on behalf of individuals and families affected by early psychosis and schizophrenia is an important part of the SSC’s mission: Build a Canada where people living with early psychosis and schizophrenia reach their potential.
+At the heart of our advocacy efforts is our mission: to build a Canada where people living with early psychosis and schizophrenia reach their potential.

-Our organization is committed to and advocates for improving the quality of life or “life satisfaction” for those affected by these illnesses through education, public policy, and research.
-SSC pushes for systems and policy change at both the national and community levels.
+Our organization is committed to improving the quality of life of those affected by these illnesses through education, policy advocacy, and research at both the community and national levels.

 SSC is committed to the following principles:

-• Government, caregivers, the voluntary sector and individuals must work toward improved quality of life for those living with a mental illness and their families and friends.
+- Government, caregivers, the voluntary sector, and individuals must work toward improved quality of life for those living with a mental illness, as well as their families and friends.

-• Continuing public education is necessary to sensitize society and to fight the stigma associated with mental illness.
-We are seeking to build a geography with less prejudice and stigma with the goal of reducing discrimination and increasing social inclusion of those we represent.
+- Continuing public education is necessary to fight the stigma associated with mental illness.
+We are seeking to build a destigmatized geography with the goal of reducing discrimination and increasing social inclusion for those we represent.

-• The voices of both those with lived/living experience and their families possess the capacity for positive change.
-The aim of SSC is to work within a reciprocally helpful relationship.
+- The voices of both those with lived/living experience and their families possess the capacity for positive change – our aim is to work within a reciprocally helpful relationship.

-• A conviction that things can be better.
-It is a world view, a philosophy.
-It is the heartbeat of SSC as a national leader.
-It’s the key message of our advocacy.
-When we create better mental health care in partnership with primary health care and social health care, then we “Build a Canada where people living with early psychosis and schizophrenia achieve their potential.
+- We hold a conviction that things can be better: this is our philosophy, our heartbeat, and the key message of our advocacy.
+When we create better care for mental health within the larger healthcare system, we get closer to realizing our mission of building a Canada where people living with early psychosis and schizophrenia achieve their potential.

 Who Does the Schizophrenia Society Partner With?

-The SSC’s advocacy initiatives are directed by the Advocacy Committee of the Board of Directors working with our CEO.
-SSC networks with other national mental health organizations, people or groups who can influence policy and/or funding (government), corporate/employer groups, and younger generations.
-Thus, the purpose of advocacy is to promote or reinforce a change in policy, programme or legislation.
-Rather than providing support directly to clients or users of services, advocacy aims at winning support from others.
-Some of our partners are:
+The SSC’s advocacy initiatives are directed by the Advocacy Committee of the Board of Directors which works with our CEO.
+SSC networks with other national mental health organizations, people or groups who influence policy and government funding, corporate & employer groups, and younger generations.
+Click here to meet some of our valuable advocacy partners.

 “Even as we call for increased resources for mental health problems and illnesses, we must make the very best use of our current funding to avoid the pitfalls of duplication of effort and missed opportunities.
 We must be willing to set aside individual agendas and tear down silos.
 I believe that by modeling this kind of partner-leadership, we can signal to all entities in the sector that what we do, together, matters a whole lot more than who did what.”